echinodermatamata/sensor_data/README.md

 # Sensor data
-All the files associated with the ASC, COD, & Emory Senosr projects
+All the files associated with the ASC, COD, & Emory Sensor projects